sigmaSd/flatpak-deno-generator/README.md

 ## Usage:

-- use the sources file as a source, example:
+- Use the sources file as a source, example:

 ```yml
 sources:
   - deno-sources.json
 ```

-To use `deno_dir` point `DENO_DIR` env variable to it, like so:
+- To use `deno_dir` point `DENO_DIR` env variable to it, like so:

 ```yml
 - name: someModule